mohiuddin-khan-shiam/mohiuddin-khan-shiam.github.io/_posts/2025-02-01-vscode-contribution.md

 I approach contributions with three principles:

 - **Be evidence-driven**: start from an issue, a reproducer, or a clear user pain.
-- **Be careful and respectful**: a large project has context—review history, prior decisions, and style.
+- **Be careful and respectful**: a large project has context.
+Review history, prior decisions, and style.
 - **Make the work easy to review**: small, focused changes with clear explanations.

 Even when the change is small, the process builds skills: debugging, communication, and the discipline to write changes that other people can understand.